OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 Right out of the box, this trail runner felt comfortable without requiring an extensive break-in period.

-The cushioning system, powered by Brooks’ BioMoGo DNA technology, provided a plush and responsive feel no matter the terrain underfoot [2].
+The softer and lighter cushioning system, powered by Brooks’ BioMoGo DNA technology, provided a plush and responsive feel no matter the terrain underfoot [2].

 It absorbed shocks and impacts effectively, reducing fatigue and allowing me to hike for extended periods without discomfort.